-In addition to studio art classes, applicants must submit a portfolio with their application that shows technical proficiency in painting, drawing, and ceramics.
-The portfolio must include at least three examples of of each of the following three areas:
+In addition to studio art classes, applicants must submit a portfolio with their application that shows technical proficiency in painting, drawing, and sculptural work including ceramics.
+The portfolio must include at least one example of each of the following three areas:

 - Figure drawing

-- Painting (include examples of representational imagery - figure, landscape, still life)
+- Painting (include examples of representational imagery - figure, landscape, portrait, still life)

 Qualified applicants will be invited to interview with Art Therapy faculty.
 Selection will be based on initial faculty review of completed applications.
 On campus and virtual interviews will be offered. in February.